chromeos/chromeos.dev/pages/en/web/desktop-progressive-web-apps.md

 #### Origin Trial

-Native File System API
+File System Access API
-: The [Native File System API](https://web.dev/native-file-system/) ([spec](https://wicg.github.io/native-file-system/)) web apps that interact with files on the user’s local device, like photo, video, and text editors.
+: The [File System Access](https://web.dev/file-system-access/) ([spec](https://wicg.github.io/file-system-access/)) web apps that interact with files on the user’s local device, like photo, video, and text editors.
 After a user grants access, this API allows web apps to read or save changes directly to files and folders on the user’s device.

 #### Developer Trial